autonomical1/ObsidianBackup/AP Computer Science A/Test 3 Corrections.md

 8.
 	Correct: F
-		Explanation: The array must hold a boolean not
+		Explanation: The array must hold the imported type so instead of boolean, it should be Boo